Floating-Trees-Inc/Kaleidoscope/README.md

 ## Notes

-This engine is **Windows only** for now.
-More platforms may be added in the future however, MacOS being one of my priorities.
+This engine is **Windows/MacOS only** for now.
+More platforms may be added in the future however, consoles in priority.
-The mindset I have for this engine is to leave rendering and world management up to the game.
-Kaleidoscope is just here to provide the tools to help -- but the way you make and render your game or program is up to you.

 ## Projects using Kaleidoscope